lmtoy/lmtoy_2018-S1-MU-8/README.md

 arXiv (accepted for publication in ApJ on April 15, 2022) - [Heyer et. al 2022] See https://arxiv.org/abs/2204.xxxxx

-The data produced in the paper were processed with the very first "unnamed" version of the pipeline: lmtoy_reduce.sh and lmtoy_combine.sh, not this version [lmtoy 0.5 - spring 2022].
+The data produced for the paper were processed with the very first version of the pipeline (at the time named lmtoy_reduce.sh and lmtoy_combine.sh), not this version [lmtoy 0.5 - spring 2022].
+The purpose of these scripts is not to reproduce the exact data presented in the paper, but to show a path to reproduce them, and provide a template for other projects.

 ![Figure 1 from paper](m51.png "Figure 1 from paper")

 ## OBSNUM

 A total of 99 science obsnum's were taken, 77 in the HCN line (88.6 GHz) and 22 in the CO line (115.3 GHz).
-The data were taken in a campaign between 15-jan-2020 and 13-mar-2020, the day of the COVID shutdown!
+The data were taken in a nine week campaign between 15-jan-2020 and 13-mar-2020, the day of the COVID shutdown!
+Each observation covered (most of) the galaxy in about 20 minutes of integration time in an OTF style.

 Most obsnums are in **2018-S1-MU-8**, but by accident a few are in **2018S1-MU-8**.
 More detailed descriptions are in the file **mk_runs**.

+All data prior to xx-feb-2020 suffered from a hardware bug that causes RMS variations.
+High values will need to be clipped, and causes about xx% of the data to be flagged.

 ## LMTOY Data Reduction